awsdocs/amazon-s3-userguide/doc_source/ShareObjectPreSignedURL.md

 All objects by default are private\.
 Only the object owner has permission to access these objects\.
 However, the object owner can optionally share objects with others by creating a presigned URL, using their own security credentials, to grant time\-limited permission to download the objects\.

-When you create a presigned URL for your object, you must provide your security credentials, specify a bucket name, an object key, specify the HTTP method \(GET to download the object\) and expiration date and time\.
-The presigned URLs are valid only for the specified duration\.
+When you create a presigned URL for your object, you must provide your security credentials, specify a bucket name, an object key, the HTTP method \(GET to download the object\), and the expiration date and time\.
+Presigned URLs are valid only for the specified duration\.

 Anyone who receives the presigned URL can then access the object\.
 For example, if you have a video in your bucket and both the bucket and the object are private, you can share the video with others by generating a presigned URL\.